Lexxx42/yandex-weather-bot/README.md

 ## How to start the bot?

-1. Created new bot from https://t.me/BotFather if you don't have one
+1. Create a new bot from https://t.me/BotFather if you don't have one
-2. Get token for API Yandex Weather https://yandex.com/dev/weather/
+2. Get the token for API Yandex Weather https://yandex.com/dev/weather/
 3. Install all requirements from requirements.txt

 ``` shell